 This state park is actually bigger than the neighboring National Park.
 Custer State Park encompasses over 70,000 acres of the South Dakota Black Hills.
 It’s claim to fame is its herd of 1,300+ bison.
 We saw one of them.
 Some other activities in the park include hiking, camping, boating, horseback riding, and fishing.

 We decided to take a scenic drive on the Wildlife Loop Road.
 It’s an eighteen mile long road that circles around the park through forests and open prairie.
 The park information says there’s a chance to see pronghorn antelope, mountain goats, bighorn sheep, wild turkeys, deer, elk and burros along the road.
-We saw a bison as soon as we got on the road, but never spotted another after that.
+Hunting is of course prohibited in these areas but if you are interested in hunting, you should check out the hunting knife buying guide available here.
+Meanwhile we saw a bison as soon as we got on the road, but never spotted another after that.
 We did see some pronghorns at a distance as well as a few burros.

 There are miles of trails in Custer State Park, but the only hiking we did was checking out Heddy Draw Overlook, just off of the Wildlife Loop Road.
 If you call walking a hundred yards down a trail hiking.